omni-us/jsonargparse/README.rst

 is no command line call involved.

-If a parser includes an :class:`.ActionConfigFile` argument, then the environment variable for this config file will be checked before all the other environment variables.
+If a parser includes an :class:`.ActionConfigFile` argument, then the environment variable for this config file will be parsed before all the other environment variables.